SceneCompleter: Dense 3D Scene Completion for Generative Novel View Synthesis: Related Work

 \section{Related Work}

-\textbf{Regression-based Novel View Synthesis.} Conventional approaches in Novel View Synthesis (NVS) relies on dense multi-view images as inputs to learn the 3D representation of the target scene in an optimization manner~\cite{mildenhall2021nerf,huang20242dgs,muller2022ingp}, suffering from inefficiency and limited applicability in practical scenarios.
-Leveraging the fast rendering speed of 3D Gaussians~\cite{kerbl20233dgs}, a series of works~\cite{charatan2024pixelsplat, chen2024mvsplat, wewer2024latentsplat} have shifted toward a new regression-based pipeline, which extracts scene priors from large datasets.
+\textbf{Regression-based Novel View Synthesis.} Conventional approaches in Novel View Synthesis (NVS) rely on dense multi-view images as inputs to learn the 3D representation of the target scene in an optimization manner~\cite{mildenhall2021nerf,huang20242dgs,muller2022ingp}, suffering from inefficiency and limited applicability in practical scenarios.
+Sparse-view variants reduce input requirements through feed-forward scene priors, regularization, and geometric priors~\cite{yu2021pixelnerf,niemeyer2022regnerf,yang2023freenerf,wang2023sparsenerf}, but they still reconstruct radiance fields from observed views rather than explicitly completing unseen 3D structure.
+Robust variants further relax strict calibration assumptions by jointly refining camera poses and neural fields under imperfect pose estimates~\cite{fu2024cbarf}, but they remain tied to observed-view reconstruction.
+Leveraging the fast rendering speed of 3D Gaussians~\cite{kerbl20233dgs}, a series of works~\cite{charatan2024pixelsplat, chen2024mvsplat, fei2024pixelgaussian, wewer2024latentsplat} have shifted toward a new regression-based pipeline, which extracts scene priors from large datasets.
 These methods directly regress pixel-aligned 3D Gaussian parameters from sparse input views, demonstrating excellent interpolation results and high efficiency when synthesizing novel views close to the reference view.
 However, the ill-posed nature of this approach causes significant issues when dealing with large viewpoint changes, leading to unrealistic results.
 In this paper, we explore generative novel view synthesis by using generative models to complete the missing 3D structure in sparse views, thus enabling realistic novel view synthesis even with large viewpoint changes.